 When confronted, the Boomslang will freeze and then swing its head from side to side before quickly attacking.
 Fortunately, Boomslangs won’t attack humans except as a last resort.
 If you are bitten, seek immediate treatment.
 Victims might get a false sense of safety because the venom is slow-acting, but many people have died from internal bleeding hours later.

 - Its coloring is usually brown, olive green, or yellow.
 Black specimens with purplish scales are very rare.

 - Juveniles are usually gray or green, but they darken with age.

-In small woodlands and rocky outcrops of sub-Saharan the Democratic Republic of the Congo lurks what many consider the world’s deadliest snake.
+In small woodlands and rocky outcrops of the DRC lurks what many consider the world’s deadliest snake.
 The Black Mamba is named after the inky coloring of the inside of its mouth, something you should hope never to see!
 It likes to nest in burrows, so stay alert around suspicious holes.

 The fatally potent venom of the Black Mamba targets the nervous system and the heart.
 Difficulty breathing can occur within 10 minutes.
 If you get bitten, it’s a race against time, so get medical attention immediately!

 In addition to their highly toxic venom, Black Mambas are terrifyingly fast.
 They can move 16 kph (10 mph) for short distances and even lunge at prey or attackers.